schuhmm3/infopipeline/README.md

 Spring provides and easy way to build the rest controllers needed for the API, supports Mongo via spring data (could also be easy to switch to another database using JPA as intermediate and then just switching implementations of repositories)

 The zipfile for the patents is uploaded as multipartFile.
 The endpoint for dropping the database is POST as we want to specify that we are taking an action.
+We could have used DELETE method but I felt DELETE means you are deleting an entity and really we use this a a command so I prefer POST.
 Both endpoints could have been defined as contract first with OpenAPi with Swagger extension, as a mean of documenting the API.

 Parsing the xml is done with a DOM parser, with the use of Xpath expressions to retrieve the elements.